5 Reasons Why You’re Stuck in a Toxic Relationship

 Often, individuals will tell themselves that they will leave their relationship when things get toxic again or their partner has another episode.
 Some feel unjustified leaving their relationship when things are “good,” despite having little to no hope that the relationship is in a sustainably healthy place.
 The problem with this strategy is that you can’t predict how your nervous system or partner will react during the next toxic cycle.

 You may be filled with shame and shut down again, leaving you with no motivation or energy to leave.
 Or, your nervous system may help you communicate your anger and stand up for yourself in a healthy way.
-Yet, your partner may trigger the next part of the cycle where they act remorsefully and promise to change.
+Yet, your partner may trigger the next part of the cycle where they act remorseful and promise to change.
 The next part of the cycle creates an emotional response that can deplete your desire and motivation to leave again.
-The toxic cycle is vicious and easy to get stuck within.
+This is where trauma bonding often cements itself, making the relationship feel inescapable.

 How to get out of a toxic relationship